ingalls apprentice school

 location and facilities

-The Ingalls Apprentice School is conveniently housed in the Haley Reeves Barbour Maritime Training Academy on Jerry St. Pe’ Highway off of Highway 90 in Pascagoula, Miss.
-The Training Academy is located beside Ingalls Shipbuilding’s Human Resources building and Navigator Credit Union.
+The Ingalls Apprentice School is conveniently housed in the Haley Reeves Barbour Maritime Training Academy on Jerry St. Pe’ Highway off of Highway 90 in Pascagoula, Mississippi.
+The Training Academy is located across from Ingalls Shipbuilding’s Human Resources building.
 Named for Haley Reeves Barbour, Mississippi’s 62nd Governor, the newly opened Maritime Training Academy serves as the training epicenter for Ingalls’ Apprentice School.
-The 70,000 square-foot facility features 24 classrooms, three computer labs, a library, a bookstore, 26 offices/conference rooms and several state-of-the-art craft labs for students to practice the various shipyard trades.
+The 70,000 square-foot facility features 24 classrooms, three computer labs, a library, 26 offices/conference rooms and several state-of-the-art craft labs for students to practice the various shipyard trades.
 Download a map of the Apprentice School

 here.